hschh86/dgx505-dump-tools/documents/BulkDumpFormat.md

 ###### Chord Bytes

-For most chords, the first and second occurences of `rr` and `tt` are the same (i.e. the same two are repeated).
+For most chords, `cr ct` and `bn bt` are the same.
 For example, an E major chord is `33 00 33 00`, an A minor (Am) chord is `36 08 36 08`, and a G sharp minor major seventh flatted fifth (G♯mM7♭5) chord is `45 25 45 25`.

-The DGX-505 also supports chords with different bass notes (I'm not sure of the terminology), which appear after a slash, e.g. "C/G" or "Am/D♭".
-For these chords, the second `rr tt` takes the value of the bass note's octave-chord (i.e. `bb 1E`).
+The DGX-505 also supports chords with different bass notes, which appear after a slash, e.g. "C/G" or "Am/D♭".
+For these chords, `bn bt` takes the value of the bass note's octave-chord (i.e. `bn 1E`).
 For example, C major with F bass is `31 00 34 1E`.

 This also applies to the special chord types `22` and `26`–`2A`.